DeluxeRaph/Uniswap-V4-Workshop/README.md

 ---

 ### Check Forge Installation
-*Ensure that you have correctly installed Foundry (Forge) Stable.
+*Ensure that you have correctly installed Foundry (Forge) and that it's up to date.
 You can update Foundry by running:*

 ```
 foundryup
 ```

-> *v4-template* appears to be _incompatible_ with Foundry Nightly.
-See [foundry announcements](https://book.getfoundry.sh/announcements) to revert back to the stable build

 ## Set up